Your Pet, Our Passion.

 Oral and dental issues in cats can generally be avoided by making sure that you’re looking after your cat’s teeth.
 By doing this, you can prevent other issues later down the line.

-Establishing a dental care routine with regular check-ups, dental toys and teeth brushing – after teething if over – can help to maintain their overall dental health.
+Establishing a dental care routine with regular check-ups, dental toys and teeth brushing – after teething is over – can help to maintain their overall dental health.
+Ask your vet for advice.

 Choosing the right food for teething kittens